scrubwod/scrubwod.github.io/_posts/2019-10-06-my-first-real-class.md

 - 20 Trying to get my toes up to the bar: 6-6-4-4
 - 10 Box-assisted muscle ups: Singles

+I really pushed myself to finish at least one round and I'm glad I did.
+My lower back is crying and resumed position as being stiff as a board, but I'm still glad I pushed.

 ### Things to improve